truemark/terraform-aws-vpc/README.md

 subnet_cidr = "/16" (options /16, /17, /18, /19, /20)<br />
 az_count = 2 or 3 (Default is 2 availability zones you can change to 3)<br />
 nat_type = single_az, multi_az, or nat_instance (Default is no nat.
 Single_az creates a nat gateway in one of the availability zones and pushes all traffic through it.
 Multi_az creates a nat gateway in each availability zones.
 Nat_instance creates a nat ec2 instance and runs nat through that instance.)<br />
+private = false or true (default is true and private subnets are created to remove private = false to remove those subnets)<br />
+public = false or true (default is true and public subnets are created to remove public = false to remove those subnets)<br />
+intra = false or true (default is true and intra subnets are created to remove intra = false to remove those subnets)<br />
+database = false or true (default is true and database subnets are created to remove database = false to remove those subnets)<br />
+elasticache = false or true (default is true and elasticache subnets are created to remove elasticache = false to remove those subnets)<br />
 redshift = false or true (default is false and redshift subnets are not created add redshift = true to add those subnets)<br />
 publictags = To add tags to public subnets<br />
 privatetags = To add tags to private subnets<br />